webplatform/docs-wpd/Skinning_the_bug_genie/index.md

 ---
-title: A hitchhiker’s guide to skinning the Bug Genie
+title: 'A hitchhiker’s guide to skinning the Bug Genie'
 uri: 'WPD:Skinning the bug genie'

 ---